 9) Temper expectations and don’t promise what you can’t deliver

 Always be realistic with your patients and temper their expectations of what your treatment will be able to achieve for them.
 Making promises that you know you can’t deliver on will not be worth briefly making the patient feel better when you are facing a serious malpractice suit later.

 The code of ethics and conduct for midwifery is unique.
 Judges who are not qualified in midwifery must decide if a midwife has acted negligently.
-They depend on expert opinion and make decisions based on basic principles of reasonableness, prudence and fairness.
+They depend on expert opinion and make decisions based on the basic principles of reasonableness, prudence, and fairness.

 9 tips to help healthcare professionals avoid malpractice claims and lawsuits.
 Trembly Law Firm – Florida Business Lawyers.
 (2015, September 23).
 Retrieved November 12, 2022, from https://tremblylaw.com/9-tips-to-help-healthcare-professionals-avoid-malpractice-claims-and-lawsuits/